developertest02/contracts/README.md

 # contracts
 Starter project for html, css, javascript.
 Uses npm and lite-server.
 Provides project structure.
 Thats all, no frameworks, no sass or less, barebones.

+Fork this repository into your own github profile

+Clone the repository in Visual Studio Code

 To make it go in Visual Studio Code, you must have node installed

 Open terminal in root directory